By guest blogger Nikki

 Our appointment with the allergist confirmed my suspicions.
 Grace has both chronic and acute FPIES.
 This means that she can react to foods within hours or a reaction can build up over days or even weeks.
 The diaper rash, stool, blood in diapers, and vomiting are all symptoms of FPIES.
 I was advised to cut red meat and caffeine out of my diet, which has resulted in a great change in Grace.

-At this point, she will turn 1 in 10 days.
+At this point, she will turn one in ten days.
 She has no known safe foods.
 She is 100% breastfed and I have a short list of foods in my diet.
 She is thriving and growing and meeting all of her milestones.
 We will be beginning to trial foods in the near future after we complete some additional testing to rule out other disorders.

 I wish Grace didn’t have to go through this, but I will do anything to ensure I am able to continue to provide her with breast milk.
 I have put our plans of having another baby on hold indefinitely because I would hate for my milk to dry up.

 Breastfeeding a child with FPIES has certainly shown me what I am able to do and makes me appreciate my body so much more.
 Anytime I feel down on myself, I am reminded that I am able to make the most perfect food for my baby to keep her growing and thriving.
 It doesn’t get better than that!